Some posts contain compensated links. Please read this disclaimer for more info.

 Highlights: Mjegos Mausoleum, Mount Lovcen, Njeguši, and Cetinje.

 Directions: Easily reached from Kotor on the E80 highway and the P1 road.
-From Budva, you can choose to choose either take the E80 highway north or the M2.3 motorway north.
+From Budva, you can choose to take either the E80 highway north or the M2.3 motorway north.
 The park’s main gateway is the town of Cetinje, located just off of the M2.3, which also connects to Podgorica.

 Which National Park in Montenegro will you be checking out?Share